-In order to become a university-affiliated fraternity and receive the benefits listed above, fraternities must sign a Recognized Social Greek Organizations (RSGO) agreement that includes provisions to follow all university policy.
+Today, 10 fraternities are affiliated with the Office of Fraternity & Sorority Life (FSL) as members of the CU Interfraternity Council.
+Those fraternities have signed a Recognized Social Greek Organizations (RSGO) agreement that includes provisions to follow all university policies.
 The agreements also outline certain conditions aimed to increase safety, accountability and student success.